Triumph over Trauma

 A range of new therapy approaches give us the ability to process these memories quickly and with minimal or no re-experiencing.
 This course teaches Neuroaffective, Narrative Therapy and Timeline Therapy approaches to Trauma.

 Using these approaches clients are helped to understand and re-author their trauma experiences into an empowering narrative of self that creates both resolution of the memories and strengthens their resilience and self-esteem.

-This is a one day interactive workshop that gives your staff the understanding to more successfully engage with simple and acute trauma.
+This is a two day interactive workshop that gives your staff the understanding to more successfully engage with simple and acute trauma.